Anna Dufault-Miller

 Steven Hochteil

-Steven is the Co-Operations Manager of Once Told Tales, has been a member of OTT since 2013, and feels like OTT is his second family.
+Steven is one of the Co-Operations Managers of Once Told Tales, has been a member of OTT since 2013, and feels like OTT is his second family.
 You may also have seen him playing with Split Second Improv, or in live stage performances such as “Beauty and the Beast”‘ at Snoqualmie Falls Forest Theater and various shows at SecondStory Repertory.
 He believes that OTT is not a group you should miss, and he can’t wait to perform for you.

 Yoni Skolnik